gaddafirusli/Preview-in-browser/README.md

 5. ¯\_(ツ)_/¯

 ### Credits
 Thanks to Lastroom's [Sketch Command](https://github.com/lastroom/sketch-commands) for providing the base code for the preview method.
-All I did was to improve the HTML markup output, and add a method to scale the artboard to @2x - for better preview on retina screens.
+All I did was to improve the HTML markup output, and add a method to scale the artboard to @2x - for better preview on retina displays.

 ### Contact
 Have any suggestions or feedbacks?
 Hit me up on Twitter [@gaddafirusli](http://www.twitter.com/gaddafirusli)